-We have audited the accompanying statements of net assets available for benefits of The Principal Select Savings Plan for Individual Field as of December 31, 2017 and 2016, and the related statement of changes in net assets available for benefits for the year ended December 31, 20 17, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan at December 31, 2017 and 2016, and the changes in its net assets available for benefits for the year ended December 31, 2017, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying statements of net assets available for benefits of The Principal Select Savings Plan for Individual Field (the Plan) as of December 31, 2018 and 2017, and the related statement of changes in net assets available for benefits for the year ended December 31, 2018, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan at December 31, 2018 and 2017, and the changes in its net assets available for benefits for the year ended December 31, 2018, in conformity with U.S. generally accepted accounting principles.